AMPTV and First Channel

 Those are the pages most likely to show the final World Cup match placement once AMPTV posts the tournament schedule.

-Public Television of Armenia already highlights an apps section on its own site, so it makes sense to set that up before June 11 if you expect to watch away from a main TV.
+Public Television of Armenia already highlights an apps section on its own site, and company reporting has long described free iOS and Android support, so it makes sense to set that up before June 11 if you expect to watch away from a main TV.

 Because the exact AMPTV World Cup package is not yet fully broken down in public, the official schedule page remains the safest final source.